Home delivery of liquor to start in Punjab from May 7

 Home delivery of liquor will start from May 7 in Punjab with the state excise and taxation department issuing an order for opening of liquor vends on Wednesday.
-The liquor stores would be allowed to open only during the curfew relaxation period, which is from 9 am to 1 pm, officials said.
+The liquor stores would be allowed to open only during the curfew relaxation period, officials said.

+Meanwhile, the Punjab government on Wednesday evening changed the curfew relaxation timing to ensure no overcrowding at shops.
+Now the shops will open at 7 am till 3 pm.
+Earlier, the relaxation was given from 9 am till 1 pm.
+However, the timing of delivery of liquor will be decided by the respective assistant excise and taxation commissioners in consultation with deputy commissioners, the order stated.

-Meanwhile, Rupnagar Deputy Commissioner Sonali Giri said liquor vends would open during the time all other shops open, which is from 9 am till 1 pm.
-She said home delivery of liquor would be made during 9 am till 7 pm.
-If people want to come to liquor vends, then the timing will be 9 am till 1 pm and if people want to place orders for home delivery, they can do so during 9 am till 7 pm, she said.
+Meanwhile, Rupnagar Deputy Commissioner Sonali Giri said with the change in curfew relaxation timings, shops, including liquor vends, could open at 7 am till 3 pm. “ "The home delivery of liquor can be done from 7 am till 7 pm.
+If people want to come to liquor vends, then the timing will be 7 am till 3 pm," she said.
+She further said a liquor shop will be sealed if any violation of social distancing norm was found.

+Meanwhile, several liquor contractors in Punjab were not keen on starting home delivery of liquor, saying it will increase their cost of operations.
+Seeking anonymity, they said they cannot deploy additional staff and that it could encourage bootlegging.

 - READ MORE ON: